 “Another woman, only 41, slipped quietly away .. and was buried in Winchester Cathedral.
 This, of course, was Jane Austen, who has probably given more delight to more English-speaking-people than any other woman who has ever lived.”

-Mawson’s Guardian here splutters, “That should read, More than any other PERSON, Dammee, Priestly.”
-But the patriarchal Priestly does redeem himself in the next passage.
+Mawson’s Guardian splutters, “That should read, More than any other PERSON, Dammee, Priestly.”
+But it must be admitted that the patriarchal Priestly does redeem himself in the next passage.

 “Though she made no stir with the public, it is a mistake to imagine that her exquisite work was not appreciated in her own time.
 The Regent himself was among her admirers, as were Scott, Coleridge, Southey, Sydney Smith and Lord Holland.
 In the next age Macaulay placed her next to Shakespeare as a creator of character.”